-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please explain in which law(s) and how this is defined.

 Are legal provisions guaranteeing non-financial contributions, including care of children, the sick and elderly in the family, taken into account in the division of marital property upon divorce?